-Regulation Regulatory Judgment Risk Date to be Regulation 15(1) requirement The registered provider shall ensure that the number, qualifications and skill mix of staff is appropriate to the number and assessed needs of the residents, the statement of purpose and the size and layout of the designated centre.
-Substantially Compliant Yellow 31/05/2022 Regulation 16(1)(a) The person in charge shall ensure that staff have access to appropriate training, including refresher training, as part of a continuous professional development programme.
-Substantially Compliant Yellow 31/07/2022 Regulation 17(7) The registered provider shall make provision for the matters set out in Schedule 6.
-Substantially Compliant Yellow 31/08/2022

-Regulation 27 The registered provider shall ensure that residents who may be at risk of a healthcare associated infection are protected by adopting procedures consistent with the standards for the prevention and control of healthcare Substantially Compliant Yellow 31/08/2022
+Regulation Regulatory requirement Judgment Risk rating Date to be complied with Regulation 15(1) The registered provider shall ensure that the number, qualifications and skill mix of staff is appropriate to the number and assessed needs of the residents, the statement of purpose and the size and layout of the designated centre.
+Substantially Compliant Yellow 31/03/2023 Regulation 16(1)(a) The person in charge shall ensure that staff have access to appropriate training, including refresher training, as part of a continuous professional development programme.
+Substantially Compliant Yellow 31/01/2023 Regulation 17(7) The registered provider shall make provision for the matters set out in Schedule 6.
+Substantially Compliant Yellow 28/02/2023 provider shall ensure that residents who may be at risk of a healthcare associated infection are protected by adopting procedures consistent with the standards for the prevention and control of healthcare associated infections published by the Authority.Compliant Regulation 27 residents who may be at risk of a healthcare associated infection are protected by adopting procedures consistent with the standards for the prevention and control of healthcare associated infections published by the Substantially Compliant Yellow 06/09/2022 --- --------------- --- ---------------------------- -------- ------------

-control of healthcare associated

-infections published by the Authority.